 How Can Frenetic Random Activity Periods Be Prevented?

 If you take the dog out a lot and give it lots of exercises, along with involving yourself in an appropriate amount of daily playtime, this may decrease the pug’s energy.
 A long day of playing and exercise will make the dog tired at the end of the day.
-While this is a good idea, there are owners out there that don’t have time to play with their pugs all day.
+While this is a good idea, there are owners out there that don’t have time to play with their pugs all day, here’s what they like to play with.

 In that case, it is best to try to set up some sort of playtime area or routine that the pug can do to keep itself entertained for a certain amount of time during the day.
 If you have a fenced-in backyard, you can install a pet door and allow Fido to play outside, just make sure there are no dangers in your backyard.